elastisys/compliantkubernetes-apps/helmfile/upstream/velero/README.md

 ## Installing the Velero CLI

-See the different options for installing the [Velero CLI](https://velero.io/docs/v1.5/basic-install/#install-the-cli).
+See the different options for installing the [Velero CLI](https://velero.io/docs/v1.7/basic-install/#install-the-cli).

 ## Installing the Velero server

+### Installation Requirements

+Kubernetes v1.16+, because this helm chart uses CustomResourceDefinition `apiextensions.k8s.io/v1`.
+This API version was introduced in Kubernetes v1.16.

 ### Velero version

-This helm chart installs Velero version v1.5 https://velero.io/docs/v1.5/.
+This helm chart installs Velero version v1.7 https://velero.io/docs/v1.7/.
 See the [#Upgrading](#upgrading) section for information on how to upgrade from other versions.

 ### Provider credentials